mwolf-pi3g/llm_perf/README.md

 ### Per-model container overrides

+`conf/model_compose_overrides/<container-name>.yaml` holds the Docker Compose override for each model, and **this is where per-model vLLM flags belong**.
+For example, the Qwen3 entry carries `--reasoning-parser qwen3`, and the Gemma entries carry `--reasoning-parser gemma4 --tool-call-parser gemma4`.

-`conf/model_compose_overrides/<container-name>.yaml` holds the generated Docker Compose override for each model. `container_setup.sh` writes one automatically the first time it sees a model, then **reuses it thereafter** — so later edits to `vllm_args` in the JSON will not take effect until you delete the corresponding override file.
-Hand-tuned flags in these files are preserved for the same reason.
+`container_setup.sh` generates one automatically the first time it sees a model, then **reuses it thereafter** — it never regenerates an existing file.
+That is what keeps hand-tuned flags from being overwritten, but it also means a new model's override starts from baseline flags only, so check it before trusting the first run.

 Baseline flags come from `conf/base_compose.yaml`, which also pins the vLLM image version.
 That pin is deliberate: a floating tag mid-campaign makes early and late results